shahzeen031/Random_User_APP/README.md

 ## Description

 - Build a simple React app that renders information retrieved from the Random User API.
 - Call the API from Node Express.js backend.
-- Redux Store is setup for appropriate actions and reducers to retrieve the response from the Node- Express Backend. then, update the user.js component using that      response.
+- Redux Store is set up for appropriate actions and reducers to retrieve the response from the Node- Express Backend. then, update the user.js component using that      response.
 - The user being updated on page load by retrieving data from the backend file using Redux: